 3. The main pension allowances Annual There's a limit on how much money you can save or build up in all your pension savings each year without allowance having a tax charge.
-This is called the annual allowance.
-Normally the annual allowance is £60,000 but it could be a lower amount if you take your pension income in a way that is considered 'flexible' or if you have a large taxable 'income'.
-These lower annual allowances and how they work are briefly explained below.
+This is called the Annual Allowance.
+Normally the Annual Allowance is £60,000 but it could be a lower amount if you take your pension income in a way that is considered 'flexible' or if you have a large taxable 'income'.
+These lower Annual Allowances and how they work are briefly explained below.
 If you go over your limit, you'll have to pay extra tax.
 You'll need to think about this if you're putting money in at the same time as taking it out, which might be the case if you're continuing to work while taking some of your pension.
-The money A money purchase pension is a pension pot where the money that is saved into it is invested and the value purchase depends on what those investments are worth.
+A money purchase pension is a pension pot where the money that is saved into it is invested and the value The money purchase depends on what those investments are worth.
 Your pension with us is a money purchase pension. annual When you take income from your flexi-access drawdown, take an uncrystallised funds pension lump sum allowance or an investment linked annuity you are considered to have flexibly accessed your pension.
 At this point the amount you can save into your money purchase pension without having a tax charge is £10,000.
 You may still be able to build up more savings than £10,000 without a tax charge if you have a defined benefit pension.
 A defined benefit pension provides a pension income for life, based on your earnings and the amount of time you have worked for the employer who offers that pension.
 The tapered If you have a high taxable 'income' your annual allowance might be reduced depending on the amount annual of 'income' you have.
 The 'income' for this purpose considers taxable income for the year and the amount of pension savings made in the same tax year.
 Working out where it applies to you can be complicated allowance so you should speak to us if you are not sure.
-Lump sum Normally you can take up to 25% of your pension as tax-free cash.
-However there's an overall limit on how allowance much tax-free cash you can take in total.
-This limit is currently £268,275 and is known as the Lump Sum Allowance (LSA).
-You can take your tax-free cash in one go or a bit at a time.
-Regardless of how you take it, each amount of tax-free cash you take (except for a serious ill-health lump sum) will use up some of your £268,275 allowance until it's gone.
-Your lump sum allowance may be higher if you have a form of protection that enhances your allowance.
-Your financial adviser or pension provider can tell you more about this.
-Lump sum and As well as the lump sum allowance, there is an overall limit on the amount of tax-free lump sums that death benefit can be taken from your pension during your lifetime and by your beneficiaries after your death.
-Currently this limit stands at £1,073,100. allowance Your Lump Sum and Death Benefit Allowance will be reduced whenever money is taken tax free under any of the following circumstances during your lifetime: 1.
-You take tax-free cash covered by your lump sum allowance (described above).
-2. You take a tax-free serious ill-health lump sum before age 75.
-If you die before age 75, the remaining Lump Sum and Death Benefit Allowance will be available to your beneficiaries.
-Should they decide to take your pension fund as a lump sum, any amounts within this allowance will be tax free, while any amounts exceeding the allowance will be taxable.
-Your Lump Sum and Death Benefit Allowance may be higher if you have a form of protection that enhances your allowance.
-Your financial adviser or pension provider can tell you more about this.
+Lifetime This is a limit on the amount you can build up in all your pension savings put together.
+If the money in all allowance your pensions adds up to more than this limit, you might have to pay tax when you use the money.
+This limit doesn't include your state pension though.
+For the 2023/24 tax year, the lifetime allowance is £1,073,100 however if you have previously applied for it, you might have a protected lifetime allowance.
+Whenever you use money in your pension pot - to take a tax-free lump sum, to move money into drawdown, or to buy an annuity, you use up a bit of your allowance.
+If you still have uncrystallised funds at age 75 these will be tested at this time.
+If the amount of money you take out is over your remaining lifetime allowance limit, and paid out as a lump sum, marginal rate income tax will be deducted.
+If your savings aren't checked against the lifetime allowance when you're alive, they'll be checked as they're passed on to your beneficiaries on death before age 75.